 Apply for Financial Support

 Almost every major ISP offers some form of financial support.
-These can range from discounts for those with disabilities and veterans to affordable plans for low-income households.
-Plans for senior citizens and students are also usually available.
+These can range from discounts for veterans or those with disabilities to affordable plans for low-income households.
+Plans for seniors and students are also usually available.
 You can find many forms of financial support available, depending on eligibility requirements.

 Many schools offer free or reduced-cost internet for students and their families as well.
 This practice took off at the start of the pandemic.
 While some have retired the policy as in-school learning has resumed, some schools still offer it.
-Check with your local government, school district, or college to see if low-cost or free internet service is available.
+Check with your local government, school district, or college to see if low-cost or free internet service is available in your area.

 Above all else, ISPs want two things: profit and your business.
 This means that the consumer has some sway over the company, rather than the other way around.
 So don’t be afraid to negotiate!
 If you were guaranteed a certain rate, mention it.
 Did an add-on you never requested appear on your bill?
 Dispute it.
 More often than not, your ISP will acquiesce and offer you a better price.
 Remember to be polite yet firm.